Ph0en1XXX/strat/README.md

 Testing and hyperoptimization are recommended before live deployment.

+### BTC Dominance filter
+The strategy can optionally use a BTC.D pair to filter entries and exits.
+Bybit does not provide this market, so the filter is disabled by default.
+If your exchange offers BTC.D or a similar dominance index, set `use_btcd_filter = True` in the strategy to enable it.

 ## Usage

 1. Copy `config.json` and update your API keys and Telegram credentials.